 Hello, bloglandia!
-As promised, here are the instructions for finishing a multiple-strand piece of jewelry (like the braided hemp necklace I made with the Kumihimo disk) using glue-on bullet ends.
+As promised, here are the instructions for finishing a multiple-strand piece of jewelry (like the braided hemp necklace I made with the Kumihimo disk last week) using glue-on bullet ends.

 A bullet end is a jewelry finding that hides cord ends and makes a clean transition to a clasp.
 Bullet ends are also called end caps, barrel caps, and a variety of other creative names.
 Just make sure the caps you are using have loops on the ends and that they are wide enough to accommodate your cording.
 (I used these.)